d-oliveros/isomorphine/README.md

 });
 ```

+And that's it!
 Now you can use any server-side entity through the object created with `isomorphine.proxy()`.
-Just require this `morphine` object and take anything you need out of it.
+Just require this `morphine` object from the browser or the server, and take anything you need out of it.
 For example:

 ```js
 // The API surface of 'User' will be the same in the server and the browser,